top of page

 How contingency fees work in Ontario

 However, fee structures differ.
-You should receive a written agreement explaining:
+A written agreement should clearly explain:

 • what disbursements are